The forearm flag of felids as a retrievable ancestral feature depending on the local predatory regime

 each post reads like an article in the Nature journal.

-Posted by bobasil over 2 years ago
+Posted by bobasil about 3 years ago

 Thanks so much for all your very interesting journal articles. they are highly appreciated though it will take a long time to digest them all.

-Posted by botswanabugs over 2 years ago
+Posted by botswanabugs about 3 years ago

 @botswanabugs I'm so glad that you enjoy this kind of discussion.
 And thanks to you too for posting your well-taken photos...